 Times were changing!
 Europe was expanding, and the printing press spread new ideas.
 By the time of Columbus, most people knew the earth was round.
 It became irrefutable when Magellan sailed around it, a grueling 3-year voyage during which Magellan was killed.

 Tycho Brahe was an observer.
-He found a supernova in Cassiopeia in 1572.
+He saw a supernova in Cassiopeia in 1572.
 As a theorist, he was a dud.
-He knew the planets circled the sun but believed that both the sun and planets circled Earth.
+He knew the planets circled the sun but thought both the sun and the planets circled the earth.
 His observatory was near Hamlet's castle in Denmark.

 It took Tycho's assistant, Johannes Kepler, to make sense of Tycho's work.
 Kepler showed the orbits of planets to be elliptical.
 The closer planets are to the sun, the faster they move.